med-el-hamidi/push_swap/README.md

 # Push_swap

-Push_swap is a sorting algorithm project from [1337 School](https://1337.ma).
+Push_swap is a sorting algorithm project from **1337 School**.
 The goal is to sort a stack of integers using two stacks (`A` and `B`) with a limited set of operations, aiming for the most efficient solution.

 ## Algorithm Used